-Dental implant tooth replacement is a multi-phase restoration method.
-Depending on the individual case, it may invovle completing preparatory procedures like tooth extractions and tissue grafts followed by dental implant placement surgery before finally designing, crafting, and placing a custom replacement tooth or teeth.
+Dental implant tooth replacement is a multi-phase process.
+Depending on the individual case, it may involve completing preparatory procedures like tooth extractions and tissue grafts followed by dental implant placement surgery before finally designing, crafting, and placing a custom replacement tooth or teeth.
 During the treatment planning process, we’ll review your specific case and help you to create a plan to address your specific needs quickly and effectively.

 Benefits of Dental Implants

 Before you get started with a dental implant tooth replacement plan, we will carefully review your treatment options, including the benefits and potential disadvantages of each solution to ensure you feel completely confident before getting started with your treatment plan.
 Some of the benefits of tooth replacement with dental implants include:

 Closely Replicates the Entire Tooth

 Dental implants feel completely natural because your jawbone fuses to the implant post, so you’ll never need to worry about any slipping or irritation.
 In fact, you can regain as much as 70% of your natural biting force.
 In addition, your restoration is made of all-ceramic material to mimic the appearance of your natural tooth.
 You can chew, speak, and smile confidently because no one will know it isn’t your real tooth.

 Dental implants are the most reliable treatment for missing teeth.
 They have over a 95% success rate and are proven to last for decades with the right aftercare.
 This allows you to invest in your oral health and your quality of life because you should never need to worry about having them replaced if you maintain your oral hygiene at home and visit your dentist in Sunnyvale regularly.